 - The membership of neighborhood associations will include all residents, property owners, businesses, and a representative of non-profit organizations within the neighborhood.

 - The boundaries of the associations will be defined by the association in consultation with the county.
 Every attempt should be made to avoid and eliminate overlapping boundaries.
 New associations formed within the Urban Growth Boundary must contain a minimum of 75 households.

 - No membership fees will bar any resident from participating and voting.
 Voluntary dues, contributions, contracts, grants or subscriptions may be used by a neighborhood group.

 - Neighborhood associations must hold at least one general meeting per year to maintain their active status.
 The general meeting must be listed in The Columbian's Neighborhood Meetings section, and additional efforts to notify residents of the meeting will be strongly encouraged.
 (It is requested that all neighborhood association meetings be listed in the Neighborhood Meetings Section for easy reference by citizens, in addition to notification through flyers and newsletters.)

 - Neighborhood Associations who use the county's photocopying

-services for monthly newsletters agree to the following conditions as well as the guidelines outlined on the neighborhood association mailing instruction sheet.
+services for monthly newsletters agree to the following conditions as well as the guidelines outlined on the neighborhood association mailing instructions.